Skip to Main Content

 Key takeaways

-• Refinancing your mortgage costs anywhere between 2 percent and 5 percent of the amount of the new loan.
+• Refinancing your mortgage costs anywhere between 2 to 5 percent of the amount of the new loan.
 These closing costs might include an application, origination and home appraisal fees.

-• To determine whether it's worth paying to refinance, figure out when you’ll break even — the point when the savings on your new mortgage surpass the upfront cost.
+• To determine whether it’s worth paying to refinance, figure out when you’ll break even — the point at which the savings on your new mortgage surpasses the upfront cost.

 • You can save on the cost of refinancing by boosting your credit score, comparing mortgage terms and rates and negotiating closing costs.